tryolabs/unicef-geospatial/README.md

 - `LANGFUSE_PROJECT_ID`: The project id for the langfuse cloud.
 - `BACKEND_HOST`: The API host address.
 - `BACKEND_PORT`: The API port number.
 - `RELOAD`: Whether to reload the API on chage.
+Recommended for development environment.
 - `PATH_TO_EE_AUTH`: The path to the earth engine auth file.

 For authentication into the google earth engine, you need a service account and download the credentials file.
-The file should be named `ee_auth.json` and placed in the root of the project.
+The file should be named `ee_auth.json` and placed in the. root of the project.
 It should look like this:

 ```json
 {